MaestroError/simplified-regex/README.md

 ## The Lazy Quantifier Method

 In the world of regular expressions, greediness refers to the tendency of quantifiers to match as much of the input as possible.
 However, there are scenarios where you want your pattern to match the smallest possible part of the input that satisfies the pattern, a behavior known as "laziness" or "non-greediness".
-SimplifiedRegex introduces a straightforward way to apply this concept through the `lazy()` method.
+SimplifiedRegex introduces a straightforward way to apply this concept through the `asLazy()` method.

 #### How the Lazy Method Works

-The `lazy()` method modifies the behavior of quantifiers that follow it in the pattern, making them match as few characters as possible.
+The `asLazy()` method modifies the behavior of quantifiers that follow it in the pattern, making them match as few characters as possible.
 This is particularly useful when you want to extract specific segments from a larger block of text without capturing unnecessary parts.

 **_Example: Extracting "Secret Coded" Messages from Text_**

 Consider a situation where you need to extract coded messages enclosed in curly braces and preceded by a specific keyword within a larger text.
 Using the greedy approach might lead to capturing more text than intended, including text between messages.
-The `lazy()` method ensures that only the content directly within the braces, following the keyword, is matched.
+The `asLazy()` method ensures that only the content directly within the braces, following the keyword, is matched.

 ```javascript
 const text =